joshhornby/joshhornby.github.io/_posts/2025-12-24-eval-testing-llms-in-phpunit.md

 Prompts are code.
 They change behaviour, they have edge cases, and they regress.
 Without tests, the only feedback loop is noticing something feels off.

-This post covers the patterns I've found useful:
+This post covers the patterns I've found useful when attempting to test them:

 - [Multi-turn conversations](#testing-multi-turn-conversations) - testing behaviour over 10+ exchanges
 - [Negative tests](#testing-what-the-ai-should-never-do) - things the AI should never do